hmajid2301/blog/content/posts/2023-09-12-how-i-configure-nixos-as-part-of-my-development-workflow/index.md

 date: 2023-09-12
 canonicalURL: https://haseebmajid.dev/posts/2023-09-12-how-i-configure-nixos-as-part-of-my-development-workflow
 tags:
   - nix
   - nixos
   - home-manager
   - dotfiles
 series:
   - My Development Workflow
+cover:
+  image: images/cover.png
 ---

 In this post, we will just go over the basics of how we can configure our setup using a git repo, nix flakes and